darianjennings1/darianjennings1/README.md

 Aside from my univeristy studies, I enjoy playing sports such as basketball and soccer, I love to be outside enjoying nature, and lastly I enjoy coding fun ideas that you can view in my SideProjects repository.
-I am currently working on a Senior Design Project for the St. Mary's Unmanned Aerial Systems (UAS) Lab, for this my team and I are developing a ground contorl station for the lab.
+I am currently working on a Senior Design Project for the St. Mary's Unmanned Aerial Systems (UAS) Lab, for this my team and I are developing a ground contorl station for the lab.<br></br>

 <img src="https://cdn-media-1.freecodecamp.org/images/1*HTRqXgr7CVtRBsyTxurQew.jpeg">
 <!---